Your Leadership Career

 Absorbing the flak whilst motivating and empowering your team takes a lot of energy!
 The second critical thing you need to do is to get support for yourself.
 This can come in many guises:

 Essentially, you are finding different ways to put your relationship and the situation with your boss into perspective and counter the negative impact that you experience there so that you feel good about yourself and what you are doing.
-This sustenance and positive energy will enable you to continue to perform at a high level for yourself and your team.
+This sustenance and positive energy will enable you to continue to perform at a high level for yourself and your team, in your leadership career.

 Whilst you cannot flourish in a toxic environment in the long term using the strategies above will help you to survive and even bloom in the short term.